 However, these facts cause concern in the minds of many Africans.
 Their governments may welcome Chinese FDI, but Africa’s citizens do not share in this enthusiasm.
 The consequences of China’s new role in Africa have already been catastrophic.
 Instances of corruption, labor abuse, and criminal cover-ups have tarnished interpersonal relations between Africa and China.

 According to Lamido Sansui, governor of the Central Bank of Nigeria, “China takes our primary goods and sells us manufactured ones.
 This was also the essence of colonialism.”

 Michael Sata, the president of Zambia, was elected on the back of his anti-Chinese campaign in 2011.
-An industrial accident at one Chinese-run mine claimed 46 lives in 2005.
+An industrial accident (handled by Phillips Injury Lawyers of Chicago – Personal Injury Attorneys)at one Chinese-run mine claimed 46 lives in 2005.
 Later, workers rioted over low wages and poor conditions.
 Many Chinese supervisors have been accused of kicking their African subordinates and of petty racial prejudice, something that is hardly surprising, considering the perception most mainland Chinese citizens have of Africans (for more context read M. Dujon Johnson’s book Race and Racism in China).

 For those of us who were looking forward to an Africa that would go on to shake off the vestiges of hundreds of years of colonial rule and stand up refreshed ready to take on the world, this is hardly a positive development.
 Indeed, it seems as though this Chinese presence will establish a new sort of hegemony in the Dark Continent, one that that will give the People’s Republic leverage against the West in its grand vision of attaining primacy in the world.